felixivance/kcna-mock-tests/README.md

 ### 🛠️ Contributing

-We welcome all contributions to grow the question bank and improve the learning experience!
+I welcome all contributions to grow the question bank and improve the learning experience!

 👉 How to contribute:
 Add your question to lib/exam-data.ts following the format: